Precific/qemu-cppc/README.md

 - Stub MSRs related to the `CpuManagement` Hyper-V feature, via `hv-cppc-stub` cpu feature.
 These are present to avoid faults in the guest OS.

 ### KVM patches
 - Adds the `CpuManagement` winload workaround that hides the `CpuManagement` flag for a set amount of reads to the Hyper-V CPUID for each VM boot.
+Will be removed eventually, as it is only needed for Windows 10.
-- Enables read/write pass-through for the MPERF, APERF, MPERF_RO and APERF_RO MSRs, since the former two are also referenced by the ACPI _CPC objects emitted by the patched QEMU.
+- Enables read/write (as of 6.17: read-only) pass-through for the MPERF, APERF, MPERF_RO and APERF_RO MSRs, since the former two are also referenced by the ACPI _CPC objects emitted by the patched QEMU.
 These MSRs provide precise clocking information to the guest VM, which could conceivably be abused as a **side-channel**.
 Writes to these MSRs (usually 0 as value) will be visible to the host and all other VMs, and may cause inconsistent frequency reporting.